A.F.C. RAPID SOCCER RULES

 Protests not filed within the required time limit or which have been submitted without written details may be rejected without consideration.

 All parents and spectators are to remain behind the parent line.
-No parent or spectator is to be standing or sitting behind either goal post.
+No parent or spectator are permitted to stand or sit behind goal post.

-No parent or spectator is to run onto the field at any time that the game is in progress.
+No parent or spectator is to run onto the field at any time a game is in progress.

 Any game cancelled due to weather after the start of the 2nd half will stand as final score.

-Please be patient and give our volunteers the opportunity to go to the fields to see if they are playable so we can make the right decision on games.
+Please be patient and give our volunteers an opportunity to go to the field to determine condition of field.
 We will make every effort to make sure the information is relayed as quickly and early as possible.